 On Aug.
 10, 2025, a ransomware group known as ThreeAM publicly claimed responsibility for the attack.
-The group posted its claim on the Tor network, which is a part of the dark web that allows for anonymous communication.
+The group posted its claim on the Tor network.
 The claim came roughly six weeks after the unauthorized access occurred but several months before the practice had completed its investigation and determined what data was at risk.

 As part of the investigation, the practice worked closely with external cybersecurity professionals experienced in handling data security incidents, according to the company's notification.
 The investigation included an extensive manual review of the compromised files to determine what personal information they contained.